Bhavana725/BI-02/README.md

 **Conclusion**

 This project showcases the application of various data science techniques and machine learning algorithms to solve a binary classification problem.
-Through feature engineering, hyperparameter tuning, the performance of the models is significantly enhanced.
+Through feature engineering, hyperparameter tuning, the performance of the models was not effected.